The questions you get from customers can be a goldmine for your marketing.

 - Do you offer any discounts or promotions for new customers?

 - Can you provide a list of current customers or clients that are using your product?

 What's the best way to organize my FAQ content?

 How you organize your FAQ content is just as important as the content itself.
-Whether readers are scanning for information or using a search bar, it's critical to present them with an engaging and easy-to-comprehend layout.
+Whether readers scan for information or use a search bar, it's critical to present them with an engaging and easy-to-comprehend layout.
 Here are some tips for how to do this:

 - Use headings and subheadings to break up your text into smaller chunks that readers can scan easily.